jeremy-jr-benthum/onion-browser-button/README.md

 # tor-button

-Requisite files to run Tor Browser Button add-on.
+Source code for Tor Browser Button add-on.
+In order to run this addon you need TOR connection on your PC or MAC.
+Here, you can find requisite files to run Tor Browser Button add-on.

 In order to start working with Tor Browser Button add-on, please follow the below steps.